-- Treatment of temporal mandibular joint (TMJ) disorders
+- Treat (TMJ) disorders

-There are also some things that you can do to try to stop teeth grinding.
-You can train your jaw to be free and easy rather than clenched.
-Refrain from chewing gum or on other objects like pens.
-You should also avoid alcoholic drinks and drinks with caffeine, as these can increase the likelihood you will grind your teeth.
-If you suspect you might be grinding your teeth at night set up an appointment with us today.
+There are some things that you can do to try to limit teeth grinding.
+You can train your jaw to be free and relaxed rather than clenched by practicing jaw exercises throughout the day.
+Refraining from chewing gum or gnawing on other objects like pens will also help.
+In addition, our dentists recommend going easy on alcoholic drinks and drinks with caffeine, as these can increase the likelihood you will grind your teeth.
+If you suspect you might be grinding your teeth at night, set up an appointment with us and we’ll get started.